UdacianND/UdacianND/README.md

 ## Hi there 👋
+My name is Azizbek, 4th grade student of International Islamic Academy of Uzbekistan.
+Currently working as Java backend developer, but my main interests are Machine Learning and Data science.
+Not married yet, but planning to get married in the next 20 years.
+I love Math, Movies and Science.
+That's all.
 <!--
 **UdacianND/UdacianND** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.